karek314/instruction_to_offset/README.md

 # Instruction To Offset
 Converting Instruction byte code to offset on MacOS

-This is simple MacOS/OSX reverse engineering tool to extract offset from instruction from specified address.
+This is simple MacOS/OSX reverse engineering tool to extract offset from instruction on specified address.

 # Usage
 1. Compile